 What an SIU manager needs to see at any given time will differ from analyst or investigator needs.
 What medical management or another area of payment integrity needs visibility on also will vary.
 Being able to define those elements – at the role and user level – and discretely share information allows each expert to have real-time insights pushed to them.
 No need for ad hoc exchange of already-outdated data.
 These dashboards also make it easier to track the SIU team’s ROI and efficiency by automating a very manual reporting process.

-The value of using A.I. to integrate fraud and payment integrity efforts cannot be overstated.
-For health plans that use Pareo across all payment integrity functions, a provider’s actual audit history is incorporated into a distinct A.I. model.
-These results roll up into a provider’s Super ScoreTM so abusive billers don’t get overlooked and inaccurate billers don’t become false positives that waste investigative resources.
-This model can also provider a “trigger” for the SIU to begin monitoring a highly audited provider.
+The value of integrating anti-FWA and payment integrity efforts cannot be overstated.
+For health plans that use Pareo across all payment integrity functions, a provider’s actual audit history can be made visible to the SIU.
+This model can also provide a “trigger” for the SIU to begin monitoring a highly audited provider.

-Moreover, the SIU has full visibility on providers surfaced by Pareo Fraud.
 You can see all open audits, audit types, amounts, full claim history and the current status – automatically.
-As an integrated part of the payment integrity technology platform Pareo, it’s a comprehensive, web-based solution for the detection, intake, management, dissemination of information, decisioning, tracking, and reporting on leads and cases that are the result of fraud, waste and abuse.
+As an integrated part of the payment integrity technology platform Pareo, Pareo Fraud is a comprehensive, web-based solution for the intake, management, dissemination of information, decisioning, tracking, and reporting on leads and cases that are the result of fraud, waste and abuse.

 These benefits just aren’t available with the siloed, legacy FWA tools in use at most health plan organizations.
 Pareo Fraud can help you quickly convert detection results to leads or cases, communicate relevant information back-and-forth with the audit function, and refer honest billing mistakes for provider education.
 Advanced integrative technology that provides broader access to real-time data will allow your health plan to modernize the SIU and broader payment integrity efforts alike.